codemismatch/rubylearning/content/pages/tutorials/ruby-socket-programming.md

     url: /tutorials/ruby-features/
 ---

-> Adapted from Satish Talim’s “Socket Programming and Threads” lesson, updated for Typophic.
+> Adapted from Satish Talim's "Socket Programming and Threads" lesson, updated for Typophic.

 Networking in Ruby leans on the BSD sockets API but trims away the ceremony.
 A socket represents one conversation between two endpoints; the server waits for clients, and each client exchanges data over its own connection.

 ### TCP/IP refresher

 - **Client vs server**: The client initiates a request (e.g., your browser), while the server listens for inbound requests and answers them.
 - **Ports**: Integers between `0` and `65535`.
-Well-known services occupy 0–1023 (`80`=HTTP, `25`=SMTP), registered services use 1024–49151, and dynamic/private ports use 49152–65535.
+Well-known services occupy 0-1023 (`80`=HTTP, `25`=SMTP), registered services use 1024-49151, and dynamic/private ports use 49152-65535.
 - **IP addresses**: IPv4 addresses are four bytes (e.g., `132.163.4.102`). `127.0.0.1` / `localhost` is the loopback address that always points to the current machine.

 A socket is the combination of an IP address and a port.
-Ruby mirrors the BSD API, so if you’ve written network code in C, the same ideas apply.
+Ruby mirrors the BSD API, so if you've written network code in C, the same ideas apply.

-### Ruby’s socket classes
+### Ruby's socket classes

 Load the standard library with `require "socket"`.
 The important classes: